Lzocast/SallyBot/README.md

+[Changes contributed by PSherren merged into Main Branch May 2022]

 Hello, and thank you for taking the time to learn about Sally.

 This is a first time programmer's attempt to merge various learning projects into a comprehensive and interactive 'chatbot'.